DavidBuchanan314/picopds/README.md

 ### What works:

 - Creating a new DID and publishing it.
-- Creating new records (making posts, liking, replying).
+- Creating new records (making posts, liking, replying, following, etc.)
 - Attaching blobs (e.g. images)
 - Editing records (e.g. editing bio).
 - Federated firehose.
-- AppView proxying for most endpoints (still missing some)
+- AppView proxying for most bsky endpoints (still missing some)

 ### What doesn't work yet: